Relative Entropy Pathwise Policy Optimization: Extended Related Work

 \paragraph{Work on GPU-parallelized On-policy RL} With the parallelization of many benchmarks on GPUs~\citep{makoviychuk2021isaac,zakka_mujoco_2025,taomaniskill3}, massively-parallel on-policy RL has become quite popular.
 While these environments provide simulation testbeds, algorithms trained in such environments have shown to transfer to real-robots, allowing us to train them in minutes rather than days~\citep{rudin2022learning}.

 \paragraph{Hybridizing Off-policy and On-policy RL methods} Most closely to our work, Parallel Q Networks (PQN) \citep{gallici_simplifying_2024} was established by using standard discrete action-space off-policy techniques in the MPS setting.
 While our work shares several important features with this method, we find that our additional insights on KL regularization and tuning is crucial for adapting the concept to continuous action spaces.
-In the future, unifying both algorithms in a similar vein to \citep{fujimoto_towards_2024} is an important step to simplify the landscape of algorithms.
+We also evaluate our approach on discrete action spaces (see \autoref{app:dreppo}).
+While PQN performs slightly better, likely owing to tuned exploration techniques, we show that our method works robustly across both discrete \emph{and} continuous action spaces.

-Other methods, such as Parallel Q-Learning \citep{li_parallel_2023} and FastTD3 \citep{seo_fasttd3_2025} also attempt to use deterministic policy gradient algorithms in the MPS setting, but still remain off-policy.
+Other methods, such as Parallel Q-Learning \citep{li_parallel_2023} and FastTD3 \citep{seo2025fasttd3} also attempt to use deterministic policy gradient algorithms in the MPS setting, but still remain off-policy.
 This has two major drawbacks compared to our work.
 The methods require very large replay buffers, which can either limit the speed if data needs to be stored in regular CPU memory, or require very large and expensive GPUs.
 In addition, the off-policy nature of these methods requires stabilizing techniques such as clipped double Q learning, which has been shown to prevent exploration.

 \paragraph{KL-based RL} Finally, other works also build on top of the relative entropy policy search \citep{peters_relative_2010}.
 Maximum A Posteriori Policy Optimization (MPO) \citep{abdolmaleki_maximum_2018} and Variational MPO \citep{song_v-mpo_2019} both leverage SAC style maximum entropy objectives and use KL constraints to prevent policy divergence.
 However, both methods use off-policy data together with importance sampling, which we forgo, do not tune the KL and entropy parameters, and crucially do not make use of the deterministic policy gradient.